V4Fire/Client/src/components/form/b-form/README.md

 #### [action]

-A form action URL (the URL where the data will be sent) or a function to create action.
+The form action URL (the URL where the data will be submitted) or a function to create the action.
-If the value is not specified, the component will use the default URLs from the data provider.
+If no value is specified, the component will use the default URLs from the data provider.

 ```
 < b-form :action = '/create-user'